-60 See David H. Autor, David Dorn, & Gordon H. Hanson, The China Shock: Learning from Labor Market Adjustment to Large Changes in Trade, 8 Ann.
-Rev. Econ.
-207, 205-240 (2016).
+60 See David H. Autor, David Dorn & Gordon H. Hanson, The China Shock: Learning from Labor-Market Adjustment to Large Changes in Trade, 8 Ann.
+REV. ECON.
+205, 207 (2016).

-thereby driving up skilled relative to unskilled wages.61 For example, technological change through automation has reduced demand for less-skilled assembly jobs in manufacturing, while raising productivity and wages of more-skilled labor.
+wages.61 For example, technological change through automation has reduced demand for less-skilled assembly jobs in manufacturing, while raising productivity and wages of more-skilled labor.

 At the same time that economists reached a consensus that technological change was the main factor causing loss of US manufacturing jobs, exports from "factory China" exploded.
 Chinese exports gave skeptics a reason to question whether technological change or sharply rising exports from China was the cause of negative impacts on less-skilled labor.
 Between 2000 and 2007, US import penetration by low-wage countries grew from 15 to 28 percent, China's share of this growth being 89 percent.
 The value of US imports from China rose by 171 percent between 2000 and 2007, compared to growth in US exports to China of 150 percent.
-US manufacturing faced a significant increase in Chinese import competition without an offsetting increase in exports - a pattern shared by virtually all industrial sectors.
-This import shock was not unique to the US, China's share of UK manufacturing imports rising from one to 8.6 percent over the period 1988-2007.
+US manufacturing faced a significant increase in Chinese import competition without an offsetting increase in exports-a pattern shared by virtually all industrial sectors.
+This import shock was not unique to the US, with China's share of UK manufacturing imports rising from 1 to 8.6 percent over the period 1988-2007.

-There is now a growing body of research examining the impact of the China import shock on US employment and other metrics.68 For example, Justin Pierce and David Schott have shown that US extension of permanent normal trade relations (PNTR) to China in 2000 was associated with a sharp drop in US manufacturing employment between 2000 and 2003, the effect being stronger in industries most affected by a reduction in uncertainty about tariff rates.69 Other researchers have found a link between the China import shock and a wider range of economic and social issues including crime rates,70 increases in household debt,71 declines in marriage rates,72 and increased deaths from drug overdoses.73
+There is now a growing body of research examining the impact of the China import shock on US employment and other metrics.68 For example, Justin Pierce and David Schott have shown that US extension of permanent normal trade relations (PNTR) to China in 2000 was associated with a sharp drop in US manufacturing employment between 2000 and 2003, the effect being stronger in industries most affected by a reduction in uncertainty about tariff rates.69 Other researchers have found a link between the China import shock and a